-Our beliefs stop us in our tracks.
+Our beliefs can stop us in our tracks.

 We all have basic unconscious assumptions about ourselves and our value in the world.

-These beliefs generally they center on our worthiness, abilities, safety, sense of belonging and respect.
+These beliefs generally center on our worthiness, abilities, safety, sense of belonging and respect.
 They shape how we see others and what we feel about ourselves in terms of perceptions.
 They are our internal self-talk, or, automatic thoughts, which are immediate and elicit strong responses.
 They can include rules, attitudes, and feelings.
 For many people beliefs are positive and loving.
 Oftentimes they can be limiting.
 Beliefs show up as statements such as “I am…”

 Life issues are related to these beliefs which are often referred to as core beliefs.
 These issues revolve around success, love, belonging, self-worth, control, security, and reality.
-When these beliefs are negative, or painful, we tend to believe the worst of ourselves, as in “I am unlovable, I am stupid, I am a failure, or imperfect,” and unfortunately, ‘Not good enough.”
+When these beliefs are negative, or painful, we tend to believe the worst of ourselves, as in “I am unlovable, I am stupid, I am a failure, or imperfect,” and unfortunately, "Not good enough.”
 Core beliefs are reinforced usually by our own self-talk and we tend to filter incoming information to fit the core belief even if it not true.
 For instance, if someone tells us we did a good job we often turn it into self-talk where we don’t believe it, thereby discounting ourselves.

 Holding onto negative core beliefs affects moods, relationships, ability to succeed, and overall functioning.
-It takes effort to change these beliefs, and it is usually involves more than merely thinking positively as these beliefs are fundamental to your self-image.
-Changing and letting go of negative beliefs can change your life by freeing up what has been holding you back from being and doing what you want for yourself, including relief from old behaviors and feeling to opening doors to new and different experiences in all aspects of your life.
+It takes effort to change these beliefs, and it usually involves more than merely thinking positively as these beliefs are fundamental to your self-image.
+Changing and letting go of negative beliefs can change your life by freeing up what has been holding you back from being and doing what you want for yourself, including relief from old behaviors and feelings to opening doors to new and different experiences in all aspects of your life.